pahimar/Equivalent-Exchange-3/README.md

     * Under `System Variables`, click `New`.
     * For `Variable Name`, input `JAVA_HOME`.
     * For `Variable Value`, input something similar to `;C:\Program Files\Java\jdk1.7.0_45` exactly as shown to the end (or wherever your Java JDK installation is), and click `Ok`.
-	* Create another new System Variable, name it GRADLE_HOME, and input where your Gradle directory is.
+	* Create another new System Variable, name it `GRADLE_HOME`, and input where your Gradle directory is (eg `C:\Gradle`).
     * Scroll down to a variable named `Path`, and double-click on it.
     * Append `;%JAVA_HOME%\bin; %GRADLE_HOME%\bin`, and click `Ok`.
 Make sure the locations are correct; double-check just to make sure.
-5. Download and install Github [here](http://windows.github.com/) NOTE: This Github application is optional, you can use whatever you want, e.g. TortoiseGit.
+5. Download and install Github [here](http://windows.github.com/).
+NOTE: This Github application is optional, you can use whatever you want, eg TortoiseGit or SmartGitHg.
     * Create an account.
     * Scroll to the top of this page, login at the top-right, and then click `Clone to Windows` at the bottom of the right-hand toolbar.
     * You should see Github flash and `pahimar/Equivalent-Exchange-3` appear.
 (The local repository on Windows defaults to `C:\Users\(username)\Documents\GitHub\Equivalent-Exchange-3`, you can change it if you want but then you have to find it again on Github).